drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/dexter.md

 can be used throughout the request-resource-response lifecycle.

-When used, it will log information on a request to the stdout, such as request method and request url, response time.
+When used, it will log information on a request to the stdout, such as request method and request URL, response time.
 This service will run before and after a resource method is called.

 ## Table of Contents